Home Page

 Keep It Simple Strategy

 First, consider the S&P 500.
 It consists of a mix of small-cap, mid-cap, and large-cap stocks.
 More than half are mid-cap or small cap.
 However, because of the way they are weighted in computing the Index (more weight is given to the large cap stocks), the S&P500 is considered by many to be a large cap Index.
 However, with the following strategy, you are not investing in the Index as it is weighted.
 Instead, you would be investing in individual stocks drawn from a pool consisting of stocks having a wide range of market capitalizations.
 As of August 2024, the S&P 500’s total return over the last 10 years is 325.1%, with an average annualized return of 15.6%.
-The S&P 500’s average annualized return between 2003 and 2023 was 10.20%, and the average rate of return since 2013 was 13.05%.
-These returns do NOT include dividends.
+This does NOT include dividends.
 There can be a great deal of fluctuation from year to year, but historically, average returns over various stretches of time have been respectable.

 Consider the fact that the return for each year is the result of the pluses and minuses contributed to the Index by each of the stocks in it.
 An index return of 15% might be the result of some stocks rising 20% or 30% or more and other stocks declining enough to drop the total gain of the Index to 15%.
 The net return would be the result after falling stocks have canceled out some of the performance of the rising stocks.
 There may even be more declining stocks than rising stocks, causing the Index to have a negative return even though many of the stocks in the index rose during the same period.
 Now, what do you think the average returns would be if an investor always had the strongest stocks in his portfolio, and there were no losers to cancel out the performance of the strong ones?